-The power supply board of a CA3000 suffers from a similar problem as the preamp power supply board of an AU20000; resistors that get too hot and thus damage the circuit board.
-The only way to properly solve this problem once and for all is to fit metal replacements on the inside of the adjacent inner panel for cooling and make a small cable loom to connect them to the appropriate positions on the circuit board.
+The power supply board of a CA3000 suffers from a similar problem as the preamp power supply board of an AU20000; resistors that get too hot and damage the circuit board.
+The proper way to solve this problem is to fit metal replacements on the inside of the adjacent inner panel for cooling and make a small cable loom to connect them to the appropriate positions on the circuit board.

 Complete overhaul, all electrolytics replaced, including the ‘big four’ which originally contain two capacitors each, so in each I put two new Kemet/Rifa 15000 uF 63 Volt.
 Of course all the notorious ‘black-flag’ capacitors are replaced, as well as the triple diodes in the power amp and the MD phono preamp.
 This replacing of the triple diodes is not stricktly necessary but I replaced them with LED’s which just looks nice…

 Only recently I compared the AU20000 with the AU919 and although both sound stunningly good, I found the 919 to be slightly more refined and having a better stereo imaging, I suppose this is largely due to the far superior power supply of the 919, but also the presence of the DD/DC circuit.

 Underrated but certainly one of the most understated of any device that Sansui has ever built.
 Sleek, minimalistic in every sense, but of an incredible build quality and the sound is just stunning.
 From the elegant but superbly stable power supply to the perfectly shielded box-in-box construction for the MC phono preamp, the famous DD/DC circuit integrated in the MM phono stage and a line amp stage that is derived from the AU-X1 flat amp, this is a gem!
 This unit has had full recap, the line stage problem of the overheating driver transistors is solved and this particular unit comes uniquely fitted with the original rack handles!